 What are your responsibilities for declaring Japanese Knotweed?

-Selling a property is a process that’s full of legal obligations and red tape and Form TA6 is a part of that process.
+Selling a property is a process that’s full of legal obligations and red tape and Form TA6 from the Law Society is a part of that process.
 The Seller’s Property Information Form TA6 is part of the Law Society’s National Conveyancing Protocol.
-The form is normally completed by a seller, who should answer the form carefully and honestly.
+The form is normally completed by a seller, who should answer the form carefully and honestly, declaring Japanese knotweed when it is present.
 The answers form part of the contract and can be binding, so where a seller doesn’t know an answer they should state that rather than guess or leave questions unanswered.
 The TA6 form is split into 14 sections, with section 7 being the one we’re interested in here.

 What is Form TA6 for?